 Anyway, I hope you have a great day and I hope you will continue to tune in and hopefully we’ll have another podcast up here soon.
 Make it a great day.
 Thank you.

-Hello, this is Jeff Kelly and Today is August 31, 2020.
-Today’s title of what I’m going to talk about is why should student...
+Hello, this is Jeff Kelly and Today is August the 13th 2020.
+And today I want to talk about, are you legally liable for...